lyteword/chspurgeon-tod/volume-7/psalm-131.md

 d) From the world to Christ.

-e) From self to God.— *G.R.*
+e) From self to God.— *G. R.*

 **Verse 2.**

-1\.A desirable condition: "As a weaned child."
+1\.
+A desirable condition: "As a weaned child."

-2\.A difficult task—to subdue and quiet self.
+2\.
+A difficult task—to subdue and quiet self.

-3\.A delightful result: "Surely... my soul is as a weaned child."— *W. H. J. P.*
+3\.
+A delightful result: "Surely... my soul is as a weaned child."— *W. H. J. P.*

 **Verse 2.**

-1\.Soul fretfulness: weak, dishonourable, rebellious.
+1\.
+Soul fretfulness: weak, dishonourable, rebellious.

-2\.Soul government; throne often abdicated; God gives each the sceptre of self rule; necessary to successful life.
+2\.
+Soul government; throne often abdicated; God gives each the sceptre of self rule; necessary to successful life.

-3\.Soul quiet: its sweetness; its power.
+3\.
+Soul quiet: its sweetness; its power.
 Come, Holy Spirit, breathe it upon us!— *W. B. H.*

 **Verse 2.** See "Spurgeon's Sermons", No. 1210: "The Weaned Child."

 **Verses 2-3.** The weaned child hoping in the Lord:

-1\.The first weaning of the soul, the grand event of a man's history.
+1\.
+The first weaning of the soul, the grand event of a man's history.

-2\.The joy in the Lord that springs up in every weaned soul: "My soul is even as a weaned child; let Israel hope in the Lord from henceforth and for ever."
+2\.
+The joy in the Lord that springs up in every weaned soul: "My soul is even as a weaned child; let Israel hope in the Lord from henceforth and for ever."

-3\.The daily weaning of the soul through life.
+3\.
+The daily weaning of the soul through life.

-4\.The earnest desires and the fruitful work of every weaned soul.— *A. Moody Stuart.*
+4\.
+The earnest desires and the fruitful work of every weaned soul.— *A. Moody Stuart.*

 **Verse 3.**

-1\.The encouragement to hope in God.
+1\.
+The encouragement to hope in God.

 a) As a covenant God, "the God of Israel."

 b) As a covenant keeping God: "From henceforth", etc.

-2\.The effect of this hope.
+2\.
+The effect of this hope.

 a) The humility and dependence in the first verse.